amirmohammadre/Monitoring-a-linux-cluster/README.md

 By using Vagrant, I was able to automate the deployment of virtual machines, making it easy to test and refine the cluster configuration in a controlled environment before deploying it in a production setup.
 This approach ensures that the high-availability cluster is both scalable and resilient, capable of handling node failures while maintaining uninterrupted service delivery.

 ![image](./img/terminal.png)

-The program I wrote and implemented monitors the status of the Pacemaker service using Socket programming.
-If the service stop working, it sends an email.
+I developed and implemented a program that monitors the status of the Pacemaker service using socket programming.
+The program continuously checks the service's availability and functionality.
+If it detects that the Pacemaker service has stopped working or becomes unresponsive, it automatically triggers an alert by sending an email notification.

-Service status is received as zero or one values.
-These values are stored in the MySQL database.
-And also using the Matplotlib library, its graph is drawn at the end.
+This monitoring mechanism ensures high availability by providing real-time failure detection and prompt notifications, allowing administrators to take immediate action and restore the service before it impacts system operations.

+The program receives the Pacemaker service status as binary values: 0 (stopped) or 1 (running).
+These status values are continuously logged and stored in a MySQL database for historical tracking and analysis.

+Additionally, the Matplotlib library is used to generate a graphical representation of the service status over time.
+This visualization provides a clear and intuitive way to monitor uptime patterns, detect anomalies, and analyze system performance trends.

+By integrating real-time monitoring, database logging, and data visualization, this solution ensures effective service tracking and facilitates proactive issue resolution.

 ![image](./img/graph.png)